-To be able to validate that the receiver will operates from a compliant channel driven by a compliant transmitter, the voltage waveforms that a receiver has to correctly sample in a system needs to be defined.
+To validate that the receiver operates from a compliant channel driven by a compliant transmitter, the voltage waveforms that a receiver has to correctly sample in a system need to be defined.
 To validate that the receiver will correctly sample these waveforms, they are created by the receiver compliance test setup as measured into a 50 Ohm reference load.
 Once these waveforms are calibrated into this reference load they are applied to the receiver to validate that the target BER is met.